 4.2.3.6 The inventory and inspection of industrial and commercial facilities can help identify illicit discharges and the potential for pollution in stormwater runoff from these facilities.
 EPD recommends that the permittee pursue a program addressing these types of facilities in the permitted area, including the development of an inventory, inspection of facilities, and possible enforcement.
 The permittee may establish its inventory of industrial facilities using EPD's Industrial General Permit (IGP) Notice of Intent and No Exposure Exclusion online listing.
 For commercial facilities, the permittee may use its business license list to identify facilities with the potential to have higher than normal levels of pollutants in stormwater runoff.
-If the permittee chooses to implement a program to address industrial and/or commercial facilities, the details may or may not be defined as a separate BMP in the SWMP.
+If the permittee chooses to implement a program to address industrial and/or commercial facilities, the details may or may not be defined in the SWMP.
 In accordance with Part 4 of the permit, all BMPs contained within the SWMP become an enforceable part of the permit.
-If a BMP is included in the SWMP, then the permittee must fully implement the activities associated with the BMP and report on these activities in each annual report.
-Failure to fully implement the additional BMP may be considered permit noncompliance.